apryor6/apryor6.github.io/_posts/2017-9-24-stockstreamer.md

  plot_height=680,toolbar_location='below', toolbar_sticky=False)
 ~~~

 The list of tools determines what the user will be able to manipulate the figure with.
 The x-axis corresponds to a timestamp, but for display purposes times are converted into the absolute number of seconds since Jan.
 1, 1970.
-Setting the display correctly requires a little bit of manipulation that we will get to in a second, but the important part here is that `x_range` must be instantiated with a `Range1d` in order to manipulate it later.
+Setting the display ranges for this axis correctly requires a little bit of manipulation that we will get to in a second, but the important part here is that `x_range` must be instantiated with a `Range1d` in order to reach in and manipulate it later.

 Next we fiddle with some of the basic properties.
 The `NumeralTickFormatter` and `DatetimeTickFormatter` are particularly nice tools that create nice looking tick labels from numeric data.
 ~~~ python